Skip to content

 Requirements for business owners

-Getting your Massachusetts plumbing license is a great first step that will benefit your financial future.
-And if you’re looking to take it to the next level, you can start your own plumbing business
+Getting your Massachusetts plumbing license is the first step in an exciting career and future financial stability.
+And if you have your sights set even higher, you can start your own plumbing business

-Starting your own plumbing business can be done with these 10 straightforward steps:
+Starting your own plumbing business can be done with these 10 simple steps:

 Does a plumbing license in Massachusetts increase your earning potential?

-Yes, a plumbing license in Massachusetts can increase your earning potential.
-On average, plumbers in Massachusetts make $58,719.
+Yes, a plumbing license in Massachusetts can increase your earning potential—and it doesn’t take much to make a difference.
+The bottom 25% of earners in Massachusetts make anywhere from $41,000-$63,000 a year.

-If you want to find out more about your earning potential in this bountiful industry, check out the Essential Plumber Salary Guide for 2023
+If you want to find out more about your earning potential in this bountiful industry, check out our plumber salary guide.